Comment minimiser les impacts fiscaux lors de la vente de votre entreprise?

 To benefit from this exemption, the shares must meet certain conditions:

-- Small Business Stocks: The shares must be those of an actively operated small business.
+• Small Business Stock: The stock must be that of an actively operated small business.

-- Holding period: The shares must have been held for at least 24 months before the sale.
+• Holding period: Shares must have been held for at least 24 months prior to sale.

-- Eligible assets: More than 50% of business assets must be used primarily in an active business carried on in Canada.
+• Eligible assets: More than 50% of the business's assets must be used primarily in an active business carried on in Canada.

-In Canada, each individual can benefit from a lifetime capital gains exemption of approximately $913,630 (amount in 2023) on the sale of qualifying small business shares.
-This means you don't have to pay capital gains taxes up to this amount.
+In Canada, each individual can benefit from a lifetime capital gains exemption of approximately $913,630 (amount in 2023) on the sale of qualified small business shares.
+This means you do not have to pay capital gains taxes up to this amount.

 Examples of calculations